• Skip to primary navigation

 The ingredients you'll need to have to make this sangria are:

-• bottle of dry white wine - a Pinot Grigio works well in this sangria.
+• Dry white wine - a Pinot Grigio works well in this sangria.

 ingredients for fall sangria on a countertop